All Souls Church (Tannersville, New York)

-All Souls Church is a historic Episcopal church located at Tannersville in Greene County, New York.
-It was built in 1894 as a small stone chapel in the Gothic Revival style.
+All Souls Church is an historic Episcopal church located at Tannersville in Greene County, New York.
+It was erected in 1894 as a small stone chapel in the Gothic Revival style.
 It was subsequently enlarged in the 1910s with the enlargement of the chancel and addition of transepts.
 It features a large square bell tower at the southwest corner that also serves as the principal entrance.

 It was added to the National Register of Historic Places in 1993.